get-convex/convex-ents/DOCS.md

 defineSchema({
   users: defineEnt({
     name: v.string(),
-  }).edges("users", { name: "followees", inverse: "followers" }),
+  }).edges("followees", { to: "users", inverse: "followers" }),
 });
 ```

 Self-directed edges point to the same table on which they are defined.
 For the
 edge to be asymmetrical, it has to specify the `inverse` name.
 In this example,
-if this edge is between user A and user B, B is a "folloee" of A (is being
+if this edge is between user A and user B, B is a "followee" of A (is being
 followed by A), and A is a "follower" of B.

 We can also specify the `table`, `field` and `inverseField` options to control